 Durex Industries' custom silicone rubber heaters take advantage of the unique properties of silicone rubber to provide flexible heating elements of unparalleled performance.
-Silicone rubber is calendared onto fiberglass cloth in a variety of thicknesses and constructions which serves as the basis for Durex's flexible silicone heaters.
-Generally two layers of material containing an etched foil element or a precision wire wound element are vulcanized together to form a basic silicone rubber heating element.
+Silicone rubber is calendared onto fiberglass cloth in a variety of thicknesses and constructions which serve as the basis for Durex's flexible silicone heaters.
+Generally, two layers of material containing an etched foil element or a precision wire wound element are vulcanized together to form a basic silicone rubber heating element.

 Although most silicone heaters are manufactured in a flat flexible shape, Durex regularly manufactures silicone rubber heating elements in a variety of formed shapes.
 Forming can provide superior heat transfer, and ease of installation by the customer.
 A typical design would be a cylindrical shaped element that "snaps" onto a pipe of the same diameter.
 Using proprietary techniques, Durex can form silicone rubber heaters into more complex shapes depending on the customer's requirements.